Greater Richmond Region: Population

-The Richmond Metropolitan Statistical Area (MSA) which includes 3 other cities (Petersburg, Hopewell and Colonial Heights), and adjacent counties is home to approximately 1.3 million Virginians or 15.1% of Virginia's population.
-The Richmond region is growing at a steady rate, adding nearly 400,000 residents in the past two decades.
-This has resulted in major suburban sprawl, particularly in Henrico and Chesterfield Counties, both of which have populations over 300,000.
+The Richmond Metropolitan Statistical Area (MSA), which includes three other cities (Petersburg, Hopewell, and Colonial Heights) and adjacent counties, is home to approximately 1.3 million Virginians or 15.1% of Virginia's population.
+The Richmond region is growing steadily, adding nearly 400,000 residents in the past two decades.
+This has resulted in major suburban sprawl, particularly in Henrico and Chesterfield Counties, which have populations over 300,000.
 This also resulted in boosts in its economy, the building of malls, more national attention, and major sporting events and concerts coming to Richmond.
 Its arts and culture scene has also seen a major gain, with the building or renovations of many new arenas, including the Landmark Theater, Carpenter Center, CenterStage, and the creation of an art walk, the First Fridays Art Walk, occurring on the first Friday of every month on Broad Street in Downtown Richmond, drawing crowds of over 20,000 people.
-The population has seen its ups and downs, with the city of Richmond itself dropping a bit below 200,000, but coming back in 2008 to 204,000 people again.
+The population has seen its ups and downs, with the city of Richmond itself dropping down to 197,790 as of the 2000 census but rising back to 233,665 by the 2024 estimate.

-The region is located approximately equidistant from Northern Virginia, Hampton Roads, and Lynchburg.
+The region is located approximately equidistant from Northern Virginia, Hampton Roads, and Charlottesville.
 The area is home to the state's center of gravity of population—which, in 1980, was located thirty miles west of Richmond near the Powhatan-Goochland County border.